 Welcome to The Combustion Institute website.
 We hope it provides you a direct route to find the information you need.
 CI is an international, non-profit, educational and scientific society founded in 1954.
-In our mission to promote and disseminate research activities in all areas of combustion science, CI directs the publication of two scientific journals and oversees the organization of technical meetings around the world.
+In our mission to promote and disseminate research activities in all areas of combustion science, CI directs the publication of two scientific journals (Combustion and Flame, Proceedings of the Combustion Institute) and oversees the organization of technical meetings around the world.
 Our 35 sections are based in Europe, Asia, Australia and the Americas, with a total membership that exceeds 6,000 combustion scientists and engineers.

 Members may refer to the events calendar to find information about upcoming meetings and other ways to network with colleagues.
 Visitors interested in announcements, new scientific breakthroughs, and the benefits of combustion research should read the news blog.
 If you require information that cannot be found on this website, please contact us with your specific needs.